Wayne Brown appoints deputy mayor

 "I back the mayor's strong stance on issues, including delivering more efficiencies and savings to keep rates as low as possible as Aucklanders face the looming economic and fiscal storm," she said.

-The senior councillor and socialite is also the ideal person to undertake a lot of of the cermonial and civic functions that Brown is less keen on than his predecessors Phil Goff and Len Brown.
+The senior councillor and socialite is also the ideal person to undertake a lot of the ceremonial and civic functions that Brown is less keen on than his predecessors Phil Goff and Len Brown.

 Before being elected to the council in 2016, Simpson chaired the Hobson Community Board.

-Although Simspon is a member of the National Party, and married to former National Party president Peter Goodfellow, she has parked her politics and works well with councillors of all political stripes.
+Although Simpson is a member of the National Party and married to former National Party president Peter Goodfellow, she has parked her politics and works well with councillors of all political stripes.

 Last term, as the councillor for the wealthiest ward in the city she sat alongside Efeso Collins, the councillor for the poorest ward in the city - Manukau - where the pair formed a strong bond and better understanding of the other's communities.